NWRI Fellowship Program

 Dowdell is a first-year doctoral student working under the supervision of Dr. Lutgarde Raskin, Professor of Environmental Engineering.

-Her Spring 2019 report on her research, Bacterial Opportunistic Pathogens in Drinking Water Treatment Systems and the Influence of Disinfectants, is now available.
+Her Fall 2019 report on her research, Bacterial Opportunistic Pathogens in Drinking Water Treatment Systems and the Influence of Disinfectants, is now available.
 She is working on techniques to decrease preferential selection for opportunistic pathogens during water treatment.

 Megyn Rugh, University of California, Los Angeles